ClimateClara/multimelt/README.rst

     pip install .

-It contains two example python notebooks:
+It contains four example python notebooks:

 * ``prepare_mask_example.ipynb`` : a script using geometric circum-Antarctic input to produce masks of the ice shelves, and the needed box characteristics and plume characteristics
+* ``conversion_CTtoPT_SAtoSP.ipynb`` : a script to convert 3D fields of conservative temperature to potential temperature and 3D fields of absolute salinity to practical salinity
+* ``T_S_profiles_per_ice_shelf.ipynb`` : a script to created averaged temperature and salinity profiles in front of the different ice shelves
 * ``compute_melt_example.ipynb`` : a script showing how to apply the melting functions